CHAPTER 18. EDUCATION.

 (A) To provide an education for the eligible recipient in at least the subjects of reading, language, mathematics, science, and social studies;

-(B) To use the Hope Scholarship funds exclusively for qualifying expenses as provided for in §18-31-7 of this code;
+(B) To use the Hope Scholarship funds exclusively for qualifying expenses incurred in providing the student an elementary or secondary education as provided for in §18-31-7 of this code;

-(C) To comply with the rules and requirements of the Hope Scholarship program; and
+(C) To comply with the rules and requirements of the Hope Scholarship Program;

 (D) To afford the Hope Scholarship student opportunities for educational enrichment such as organized athletics, art, music, or literature; and

-(e) An application for a Hope Scholarship is confidential and not a public record subject to release pursuant to the West Virginia Freedom of Information Act, as codified in §29B-1-1 et seq. of this code.
+(e) All records accepted or maintained by the board containing personally identifying information of a Hope Scholarship student, applicant, or parent are confidential and not a public record subject to release pursuant to the West Virginia Freedom of Information Act, as codified in §29B-1-1 et seq. of this code.